 - a) Payment will be made to the SRG Awardee. - b) All receipts over £100 should be retained but will only be requested by MSC when necessary, not as part of the routine reporting. - c) The MSC will make a payment of 75% of the total SRG Award in the month preceding the given start date of the project.
-Earlier payment may be requested in writing with supporting explanatory information.

-- d) The remaining 25% of the SRG Award will be made on receipt of a satisfactory final project report and interim report (see Section 11 "What happens if an SRG application is successful"). - e) Payments will not be made for retrospective spending made prior to the formal offer of the SRG Award.
+Earlier payment may be requested in writing with supporting explanatory information. - d) The remaining 25% of the SRG Award will be made on receipt of a satisfactory final project report and interim report (see Section 12 "What happens if an SRG application is successful"). - e) Payments will not be made for retrospective spending made prior to the formal offer of the SRG Award.

-13) Dissemination of personal data
+14) Dissemination of personal data

 - a) SRG applicants are strongly advised to read the OSF Privacy Policy before submitting their application.
-This can be found on the SRG web page. - b) All applications will be stored on MSC's secure servers and internally reviewed to help MSC make a decision.
-If an application is successful, details concerning the Award, including the Awardee's name, may be made publicly available on the MSC's website and other media outlets, e.g., annual report, a press release. - c) Applicants have the right to obtain a copy of their personal data that MSC holds, and to require MSC to correct errors in the personal data if it is inaccurate or incomplete.
+This can be found on the OSF Grants Portal by clicking on the padlock icon in the upper right corner. - b) All applications will be held by the MSC on secure servers in the European Union (the EU) or in the UK (on Microsoft Azure Servers (UK) and Amazon Web Services (AWS) Europe (London Region)).
+If an application is successful, details concerning

+- the Award, including the Awardee's name, may be made publicly available on the MSC's website and other media outlets, e.g., annual report, a press release. - c) Applicants have the right to obtain a copy of their personal data that MSC holds, and to require MSC to correct errors in the personal data if it is inaccurate or incomplete.
 They also have the right at any time to require that MSC deletes their personal data.
 To exercise these rights, or any other rights under applicable laws, please contact OSF@msc.org.